coreos/ignition/doc/supported-platforms.md

 * [Packet] - Ignition will read its configuration from the instance userdata.
 SSH keys are handled by coreos-metadata.
 * [QEMU] - Ignition will read its configuration from the 'opt/com.coreos/config' key on the QEMU Firmware Configuration Device.
 * [DigitalOcean] - Ignition will read its configuration from the droplet userdata.
 SSH keys and network configuration are handled by coreos-metadata.
+* [Oracle Cloud] - Ignition will read its configuration from the instance userdata.
+SSH keys are handled by coreos-metadata.

 Ignition is under active development so expect this list to expand in the coming months.